 “It’s important to note that employers who do not lodge SGC statements as required may be subject to further contact, including potential audits and penalties and that the ATO is increasingly in a better position to take action sooner,” the spokesperson said.

 For this reason, employers have even more reason to get on top of their super payments this year, which requires an STP-enabled payroll solution.

 UPDATE: Since this article was written, an amendment has passed the Senate that creates provision for a one-off amnesty period for employers to disclose unpaid super to the ATO without risk of penalty.

 Need an STP-compliant payroll option that doesn’t cost the world?
-With MYOB Essentials Payroll, it’s DONE.
-Click here to get your first three months at 50% OFF!
+With MYOB Payroll, it’s DONE.
+Try FREE for 30 days today!